Well Green House

 Picture

-If you enjoy walking, cycling, bird watching, wild swimming or simply relaxing in a country home with only the occasional moo or baa in the distance to distract you from your book then Well Green House will suit you...well.
+Nestled in the heart of the Eden Valley, our beautifully restored holiday cottage sleeps up to 6 and sits between the Lake District, the Pennines, and within the Yorkshire Dales National Park - a peaceful base to explore some of England’s most stunning landscapes without the crowds.
+If you enjoy walking, cycling, bird watching, wild swimming or simply relaxing in a country home with only the occasional moo or baa in the distance to distract you from your book then Well Green House will suit you... well.
+Inside, it’s all about cosy corners, country charm, and space to truly unwind.

 Services and Facilities